By Sarah J. Brown.

 When Sarah discovered the key to correcting the symptoms of Dyslexia she knew she had to share the discovery with the world.
 Now thousands of children around the globe use Dyslexia Games with a 99% satisfaction rate.

 You see, Dyslexic kids would much rather learn through art and games than through phonics and sight words!
-Over time children with ADHD and high functioning Autism begin to excel at the games… Sweet SUCCESS!
+Over time even children with ADHD and high functioning Autism begin to excel at the games… Sweet SUCCESS!